Manchester by the Sea (film)

 The film received critical acclaim and was widely counted among the best films of 2016; the National Board of Review listed it as the top film of 2016.
 Critics complimented the performances of Affleck, Hedges, and Williams, as well as Lonergan's screenplay and direction.
-At the 89th Academy Awards, Manchester by the Sea won awards for Best Actor for Affleck and Best Original Screenplay, and additional nominations for Best Picture, Best Director, Best Supporting Actor (Hedges), and Best Supporting Actress (Williams).
+At the 89th Academy Awards, Manchester by the Sea won Academy Awards for Best Actor for Affleck and Best Original Screenplay, and additional nominations for Best Picture, Best Director, Best Supporting Actor (Hedges), and Best Supporting Actress (Williams).
 Affleck also won the Golden Globe Award for Best Actor – Motion Picture Drama; the film was also nominated in four other categories.
 The British Academy Film Awards nominated the picture for six awards, of which it won Best Actor in a Leading Role for Affleck and Best Original Screenplay.
+Since then, it has been considered to be among the best films of the 21st century.